 Working With a Bully

 If you work in a cubicle, be respectful but firm.
 Bullies often like to invade personal space.
-Never allow a bully to watch over your shoulder as you work because she is looking for something to use against you.
-Stop what you are doing, turn and face the bully, and ask what she needs.
-If she doesn’t take the hint, state with calm authority that she needs to leave so you can get back to work.
+Never allow a bully to watch over your shoulder as you work because they are looking for something to use against you.
+Stop what you are doing, turn and face the bully, and ask what they need.
+If they don't take the hint, state with calm authority that they need to leave so you can get back to work.